If your product team is working on the next big thing, there ought to be an equally awesome launch plan in the works to accompany it.

 For example, earlier this year HubSpot re-launched Website Grader on Product Hunt.
 We choose Product Hunt because it serves as a great way for startups and technology companies to introduce new products to a community of product-centric influencers.

 Before you launch, do a final check to ensure that everything works -- buttons are functioning, forms are working, copy and creative looks good, and so on.

 If you’re at an event, make sure you’re over communicating with your team.
 At this point, anything that can go wrong, will go wrong.
 Be prepared for that.

 14) Activate your sales team.

 Work with your sales team to coordinate meetings and outreach the day of the launch, or directly after.
 And use signals from your marketing efforts to drive the hottest leads to sales right away.

 If you running an event, make sure your sales team has the opportunity to talk to customers in an organized way.
 That might mean ensuring there is a comfortable space for them to meet with customers, computer access, or a system for booking meetings.

 Even if your launch isn’t a live event with speakers, you can still make it an occasion.

 Host a webinar or Hangout On Air, do a Reddit AMA, or try out a live social chat.
+Leverage apps for startups to manage and host events for free.
 (Here's a helpful guide to get you started on the right track with Facebook Live.)
 Invite influencers to check out your product.
 Bring customers and press into your office for a live demo of the new product from your product team.